jaq-lagnirac/cs370-swe/papers/database-api-spec.md

 If the server is running locally, it can be accessed at `http://127.0.0.1:8080/`.
 The port number is configurable at the top of `roster-server.py`.
 If the server is running on another machine on the LAN, you will need to know that machine's IP address as well.

 ## Tables
 At the moment, there is only one table called `members`.
-The table contains id (int), name (str), and email (str).
+The table contains `id: int, name: str, email: str`.
 The id column is the primary key, meaning that each row is required to have a unique id.
+It should be noted that the maximum length of strings in the members table is currently set to be 100 characters.
+This is also configurable at the top of `roster-server.py`.

 ## Request Format
 In all cases, the server sends and expects to recieve JSON data.
 The "content-type" header of all non-GET requests should be `application/json`.